skerdibash/react-eexpress-postgresql-project/README.md

 # react-express-postgresql-project

-Project using react express postgresql, implemented as part of an interview process in a timespan of a 5 days.
+Project using react express postgresql, implemented as part of an interview process.

 ## Install nodejs